varje/loxodon/README.md

-# loxodon
+# Django app with file upload
-Simple UI with file upload with Django
+Simple UI with file upload with Django.
+Done on Hackathon.
 To run Django you need Python (3) and Django (latest) downloaded.
 When on command line: